 Another pavilion where you can spend a lot of time is the ‘folkloric museum’ of Belgium.
 When you enter, you are greeted by ‘The fool’ who sings a Flemish children’s song out of tune.
 He is one of the 20 mechanical puppets designed by Jos de Gruyter and Harald Thys.
 Some puppets, mainly artisans, are based in the central hall of the pavilion.
 They sing or perform their duties such as spinning, painting or ringing a bell.
 Others, such as the zombies and marginalised, are standing behind bars in the side wings.
 It’s a strange and a bit creepy installation, but it’s also fun once you start reading the ‘personal’ stories of the puppets in the visitors’ guide.
 Many visitors take the time to observe each puppet and read their, real or fake, stories.
 Some puppets seem to resemble famous Belgian people.
 I thought I recognized for instance Showbizz Bart (The Swiss) and Hilde Van Mieghem (Kristinus Oplinus), but that might also have been my imagination.

-You can read the preview with more information in ‘Preview of the 2019 Art Biennale: Belgium’.
-A detailed review with pictures will be added in the coming days.
+You can read a detailed review with pictures in ‘‘Review of the 2019 Art Biennale: Belgium’.

 Saudi Arabia – After Illusion